-In this section we are going to show you how to benefit from email reports, which helps product managers, application developers, and anyone involved with the product to take summaries of analytics, crashes, or push notifications on a daily & weekly basis, and also alerts, which sends you an email when a specific condition on session, custom event and crash analytics related metrics are met.
+In this section we are going to show you how to benefit from email reports, which helps product managers, application developers, and anyone involved with the product to take summaries of analytics, crashes, or push notifications on a daily and weekly basis, and also alerts, which send you an email when metrics related to a specific condition on session, custom event, crash analytics, and ratings are met.

 Alerts: Get notified when a case occurs